Kennedy Space Center Tickets: Helpful Info for a Successful Visit

 We loved it so much that we dedicated an entire post to this space hotel.

-In case you're in a time crunch and can't read our post about the hotel, know that the hotel overlooks the launch pads at KSC from a safe distance, across the river.
+In case you're in a time crunch and can't read our post about the hotel, know that the hotel overlooks the launch pads at KSC from a safe distance across the river.

 The hotel has space elements in the rooms, including space projectors and outer space wallpaper.
 It also has an awesome rooftop bar, called “The Space Bar,” with photo-worthy drinks and other photo opportunities!

-What Else Is There to Do Near Kennedy Space Center?
+What Else Is There to Do Nearby?

 There is so much to do in the area surrounding KSC, which is called the Space Coast.